15 Types of Homes Insurance Companies Refuse To Cover

 O.B./Adobe Home in the mountains

 The further the home is away from fire and safety help, the harder it is to insure it.
-Finding ways to pay your rent is hard enough without worrying about if the location of your home is insurable or not.
+Finding ways to pay your rent is hard enough without worrying about whether the location of your home is insurable or not.

 Bottom line